Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31U-heads-bootloader-support.md

 **Test description**

-This test aims to verify that the `System Info` option in the `Heads boot menu` displays all basic system information.
+This test aims to verify that the `System Info` option in the `Heads boot menu` allows displaying all basic system information.

 **Test configuration data**